Lower Primary (Grades 1-2)

-A great deal of careful and thoughtful planning goes into creating differentiated classroom environments that capture children’s imagination and curiosity and help them experience joy in learning.
-Students are encouraged to write frequently, and as independently as they are able—both fiction and non-fiction.
-Small group instruction, partner reading, and individual reading are part of everyday routines.
+A great deal of thought and planning goes into creating classroom environments that captivate children’s imagination and curiosity.
+We strive to make learning an experience filled with joy and discovery.
+Students are encouraged to engage in frequent writing activities, both fiction, and non-fiction, and to do so as independently as possible.
+Small group instruction, partner reading, and individual reading become integral parts of their daily routine, fostering a love for literature and strengthening their literacy skills.

 Reading and Language Arts